Chockichoc/FPGAGameBoy/README.md

 an implementation of the GameBoy in Verilog

 [![demo](https://i.imgur.com/TRDNHrV.png)](https://i.imgur.com/IhCdJPn.mp4)
-🡑 clic to play the video
+🡑 click to play video

 ## Table of Contents